miyako/4d-plugin-activate/README.md

 Since v16, this will simply launch a new instance of 4D, as is expective of a modern Windows application.
 This plugin may serve as a workaround for such demands.

-Following [SetForegroundWindow](https://msdn.microsoft.com/en-us/library/windows/desktop/ms633539(v=vs.85).aspx), the plugin does **not** attempt to steal the foreground status from the current foreground application.
+Following [SetForegroundWindow](https://msdn.microsoft.com/en-us/library/windows/desktop/ms633539(v=vs.85).aspx), reccommendations, the plugin does **not** attempt to steal the foreground status from the current foreground application.